 Like we’ve mentioned already, swallowing whole apple seeds won’t have any effect on you.
 But chewing them fine or blending them with juices will.
 That takes us to the question, how about apple juice, then?

 It’s interesting, however, to note that amygdalin or laetrile was once used for cancer treatment.
-But it was banned in the US after reports of cyanide poisoning.10
+But it was banned in the US after reports of cyanide poisoning.11

-Apple seeds are definitely poisonous.
-But only if you chew them thoroughly and in large numbers.
+The bottom line is that apple seeds are definitely poisonous but only if you chew them thoroughly and in large numbers.
 That, however, should not stop you from eating apples.

 References [ + ]